nacengineer/ror_paste/README.md

 ### Dependencies ###
 - nodejs
 - ruby 2.0 but should work with 1.9 syntax

+### Utilizes
+- Twitter Bootstrap 3
+- Font Awesome
-- rails 4.1.0.beta1
+- Rails 4.1.0.beta1
+- sqlite3
-- bootstrap 3
+- Simple Form

-- memcached (configure in config/application.rb)
+Authors Note:

-A lot of the beginning code in this app was lifted from code published on the web and from the awesome project gitlab. :)
+In the spirit of OpenSource, some of the code in this app was "borrowed" from code published on the web and from the awesome project gitlab.
+The Gitlab stuff is for GFM Markdown.
+Other stuff I learned along the way.

 You should rename the following to .rb and modify to suit your deploy.